 Destroying Rat Burrows – How to Prevent Norway Rats

 In early 2017, Philadelphia was ranked #1 for being the rattiest city in the country; a not-so-favorable list to be on.
 According to a Bloomberg Magazine analysis of U.S. Census data released examining the 25 most populous metropolitan areas, the households in Philly are the most vermin-infested living spaces in the nation.
 In the American Housing Survey, which is conducted every two years by the government, about 18% of Philadelphia residents report seeing evidence of mice and rats in the home.
 Rodents are more common in older cities with colder climates, and Boston, New York, and D.C. were next on the list.
 Rats are some of the most troublesome and damaging rodents in the country and in Philly, Norway Rats are the most common.
-Today, we at Pest Control Technicians, Inc would like to relate some fundamentals concerning Norway rats.
+As rodent control specialists, we’d like to relate some fundamentals concerning Norway rats.

 How to Get Rid of Norway Rats

 Generally, like most pests, Norway rats invade buildings in the hopes of finding food and water as well as situations of extreme weather.
 Norway rats are capable of excessive damage when they forage for food and nesting.
 If you want to get rid of Norway rats, you need to be able to identify them and understand their behavior.